-The Complainant has provided evidence and proved to be the owner of several "BOEHRINGER-INGELHEIM" trademarks in various jurisdictions.
-Essentially, the Respondent has appropriated the trademark "BOEHRINGER-INGELHEIM" with the mere addition of the letter "E" to lead consumers to believe that it is affiliated with the Complainant.
+The Complainant has provided evidence and proved to be the owner of several BOEHRINGER-INGELHEIM trademarks in various jurisdictions.
+Essentially, the Respondent has appropriated the trademark BOEHRINGER-INGELHEIM with the addition of the letter "S", the substitution of the letter "I" by the letter "L" to presumably lead consumers to believe that it is affiliated with the Complainant.
 The disputed domain name thus incorporates almost the entirety of the well-known BOEHRINGER-INGELHEIM trademark as its distinctive element.

-The Panel finds that the Respondent's registered Domain Name is confusingly similar to the Complainant's trademark "BOEHRINGER-INGELHEIM" since the mere addition of the letter "E" does not eliminate any confusing similarity.
+The Panel finds that the Respondent's registered a disputed domain name which is confusingly similar to the Complainant's trademark BOEHRINGER-INGELHEIM since the typosquatting elements used by the Respondent do not eliminate any confusing similarity.
 This is especially true where, as here, the trademark is "the dominant portion of the domain name," LEGO Juris A/S v.
-Domain Tech Enterprises, WIPO Case No. D2011-2286, or where the trademark in the domain name represents "the most prominent part of the disputed domain name[] which will attract consumers' attention."
+Domain Tech Enterprises, WIPO Case No. D2011-2286, or where the trademark in the domain name represents

+"the most prominent part of the disputed domain name[] which will attract consumers' attention."
 Kabushiki Kaisha Toshiba dba Toshiba Corporation v.
 WUFACAI, WIPO Case No. D2006-0768.